-The workshop will be held in 4 webinar and teleconference sessions on June 7, June 22, and June 29, 2022.
+The workshop will be held in 4 webinar and teleconference sessions on June 22 and June 29, 2022.

-- Jun 07: Session 2.
-Epidemiologic and Toxicological Evidence for Health Effects of Pb Exposure - Jun 22: Session 3.
+- Jun 22: Session 3.
 Ambient Pb: Source to Concentration - Jun 29: Session 4.
 Exposure, Toxicokinetics, and Pb Biomarkers

 REGISTRATION: Members of the public may attend as observers, but you must register in advance by visiting the session links above to attend.